SkaPhilipp/Social_Network/README.md

 ## Input:

-Choose from options as shown in the screenshot of the menu:
+Starting app shows menu to choose from options as shown in the screenshot.

 ![Alt text](./images/menu.JPG)